 The Streisand Effect

-A term coined by Mike Masnick, for what happens when you try and censor or suppress information: it draws attention to it.
+The Streisand effect describes what happens when you try to censor or suppress information: it draws attention to it.

 It’s named Streisand after Barbara Streisand tried to have an aerial photo of her house removed from a set of California coastline photos intended to document coastal erosion.
 Views of the photo apparently went from 6 to 420,000.